M-theory from the Superpoint: The maximal invariant central extensions of the superpoint

-By lemma \ref{VanishingOfSymmetricInvariants} all invariants in $\mathrm{Sym}^2(N_\pm)$ are trivial and the space of invariants in $N_+ \otimes N_1$ is one-dimensional. \end{proof} In summary, this proves the main theorem: \begin{theorem} The process that starts with the superpoint $\mathbb{R}^{0\vert 1}$ and then consecutively doubles the supersymmetries and forms the maximal invariant central extension according to definition \ref{MaximalInvariantCentralExtension} discovers the super-Minkowski super Lie algebras $\mathbb{R}^{d-1,1\vert N}$ from definition \ref{def:SuperMinkowski} in dimensions $d \in \{2,3,6,10,11\}$ and for $N = 1$ and $N = 2$ supersymmetry: there is a diagram of super Lie algebras of the following form
+\begin{theorem} The process that starts with the superpoint $\mathbb{R}^{0\vert 1}$ and then consecutively doubles the supersymmetries and forms the maximal invariant central extension according to Definition \ref{MaximalInvariantCentralExtension} discovers the super-Minkowski super Lie algebras $\mathbb{R}^{d-1,1\vert N}$ from Definition \ref{def:SuperMinkowski} in dimensions $d \in \{3,4,6,10,11\}$ for $N = 1$ and $N = 2$ supersymmetry: there is a diagram of super Lie algebras of the following form